lammps/lammps/doc/src/Developer_unittest.rst

    [...]

-The following table describes the listed keys and their purpose for testing pair styles:
+The following table describes the available keys and their purpose for testing pair styles:

 .. list-table::